iio-team/tools/README.md

 The preparation of an edition of the IIOT should follow the following workflow.

-1. Create a new repository for the edition, through tool `new_year.sh` (requires `gh` installed)
+1. Create a new repository for the edition, through tool `new_year.sh` (requires `gh` installed).
 1. In this repository, create contests skeletons as they occur through tool `new_contest.sh`
 1. In a contest folder, create task skeletons through tool `new_task.sh`
 1. Edit the skeleton task until it matches the intended task.
 The `cor/` folder may be erased, if plain white-diff comparison is sufficient for scoring; the other folders are mandatory.
 You can find a description of the task format [here](https://github.com/iio-team/tools#task-format-description).
 1. As you prepare the task, you can test the solutions (including partial and wrong ones) through task maker, running command `task-maker-rust`
-1. Once the task is ready, and all solutions are correctly scored, you can run `task-maker-tools add-solution-checks -i` to store the result
+1. Once the task is ready, and all solutions are correctly scored, you can run `task-maker-tools add-solution-checks -i` to store the result.
-1. Every time a push is being made to the main branch, GitHub should update a CMS instance running all tasks in the edition
+1. Every time a push is being made to the main branch, GitHub should update a CMS instance running all tasks in the edition (work in progress).

 ## Task format description